s-di-cola/swapcast/docs/src/src/SwapCastHook.sol/contract.SwapCastHook.md

 ### _afterSwap

 *Internal callback function executed by the `PoolManager` after a swap on a pool where this hook is registered.
-This function contains the core logic for processing prediction attempts.*
+This function contains the core logic for processing prediction attempts.
+It handles both direct PoolManager calls and Universal Router calls with different hookData formats.*

 ```solidity